 Below, we compare some of the best automatic energy switching companies in the UK.

-Our comparison criteria include cost, switch frequency, Trustpilot rating, whether they compare the whole energy market, and whether they have an energy switching app.
+Our comparison criteria include cost, switch frequency, Trustpilot rating, whether or not they compare the whole energy market, and whether or not they have an energy switching app.

 To fully appreciate how energy auto-switching works, including its advantages and disadvantages, scroll down to read our FAQs.